Pelican is a static site generator, written in Python. Highlights include:

 Ready to get started?
 Check out the Quickstart guide.

-- Import from WordPress, Dotclear, or RSS feeds
+Import existing content from WordPress, Dotclear, or RSS feeds

 “Pelican” is an anagram for calepin, which means “notebook” in French. ;)